Through Hutchinson Community Foundation, donors have made millions of dollars of grants—and priceless impact.

 Introduced in 2017, Make it Greater grants make a big difference in Reno County Communities through supporting projects that:

-This year’s eleven grant awards range from $750-$2,500, totaling over $17,000.
+For 2018, the 16 grants awarded range from $395 to $2,500, totaling $26,155.
 Make It Greater Grants are made possible by the Fund for Hutchinson and our Donor Advised Fund holders who choose to partner with us on these exciting projects through our Giving Together program.

 Serve-A-Thon Day: Cougars Who Care